Quigley Down Under: Shooting

 The film was shot entirely in Australia.
 Scenes were filmed at 51 locations across Australian Northern Territory, including a $1-million-dollar 19th-century-replica "Marston Station" ranch.
-The port of Fremantle, Australia was portrayed by Warrnambool, Victoria, Australia.
+The port of Fremantle, Australia, was portrayed by Warrnambool, Victoria, Australia.
 The firearm used by Quigley (Selleck) is a custom 13.5 pound (6 kg), single-shot, 1874 Sharps rifle, with a 34-inch (860 mm) barrel.
 A replica was manufactured for the film by the Shiloh Rifle Manufacturing Company of Big Timber, Montana.
 In 2002, Selleck donated the rifle, along with six other firearms from his other films, to the "Real Guns of Reel Heroes" exhibit at the National Firearms Museum in Fairfax, Virginia.

 Although several scenes of the story depict violence and cruelty toward and involving animals, a film spokesperson explained that no animal was harmed, and special effects were used.
 For example, Quigley and Cora are reduced to consuming "grub worms" (actually blobs of dough) for survival.
 A pack of dingoes attacks Cora, and she finally saves herself by shooting the animals.
 Those animals were specially trained, and were actually "playing" for that scene, which was later enhanced by visual and sound effects.
 Several scenes involve falling horses; they were performed by specially trained animals and were not hurt.
 When a horse falls off a cliff, the "horse" was a mechanical creation.
 The film's producer stated that a veterinarian was on the set whenever animals were being used in filming.

 Reception

 The film was neither a box-office hit nor blessed with critical acclaim (except praise for Rickman's portrayal of villainy).
-For decades, though, it remained a staple of TV reruns, and developed an enduring niche following among Western culture enthusiasts, Australians, and gun enthusiasts.

 General reception

 A mere "formula" Western in the eyes of many reviewers, Quigley had the misfortune of opening almost simultaneously with Dances With Wolves, which swept the Motion Picture Academy Awards that year.

 In comparison, critical responses to Quigley were mixed, at best, and it has only a 52% rating on Rotten Tomatoes from 21 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 12 critics, indicating "mixed or average" reviews.
 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half out of four stars, writing that it was a well-made but formulaic neo-western.
 He particularly praised the performances of Rickman and San Giacomo, saying "[T]his may be the movie that proves her staying power."
 The film was millions of dollars from recouping its costs in early 1991.

 The New York Times panned it almost completely, describing the film as a "formula Western at its most pokey," and though praising villain Rickman as "an effortless scene-stealer", disparaged Selleck and San Giacomo's performances.
 Conversely, Variety summed it up as "an exquisitely crafted, rousing Western" and praised the performances of all three leading characters.